YusufYacoobali/MARL-AI-Overcook/README.md

 This section outlines where changes were made:

-- map.py was added
+- map.py was added.
   This holds all the code for the map generation
-- network.py was added
+- network.py was added.
   This is a neural network used for when agents select the PPO method

-- Libraries in the setup file were added
+- Libraries in the setup file were added.
   This includes important libraries used like PyTorch